 To shoot to your pistol's full accuracy, you should have confidence in your pistol and learn to trust that it will shoot without chain firing.
 If you have confidence in your pistol, you will have the confidence to hold it on target without flinching and you will be in a better position to achieve the accuracy your pistol is capable of.
 After going to so much trouble to reload your revolver, having a chain fire is disappointing and embarrassing and it brings ridicule and discredit on black powder shooting.
 It is the fear of a chain fire that keeps many people from even trying black powder revolver shooting, and that too is a great shame.
 As mentioned, chain firing isn't a dangerous thing, but simple, common sense techniques will eliminate it virtually entirely and by doing so, I sincerely believe you will find an increased pleasure in this sport.
 I also think that as chain firing is eliminated, the reputation of this sport will grow and more people will want to share the fun of black powder revolver shooting.

-The importance of applying gun grease correctly and how to load for minimum fouling and maximum accuracyIn my next article I would like to share my thoughts on just how important proper bullet "lubrication" is to accurate shooting and my favorite loading techniques to prevent fouling buildup in the barrel of the pistol.
-I think you will agree that accurate shooting, where you place your slugs on the target as well or better than the cartridge shooters can, is extremely satisfying, but you can only achieve this kind of accuracy if you keep fouling under control.
+The importance of applying gun grease correctly and how to load for minimum fouling and maximum accuracyIn my next article I would like to share my thoughts on just how important proper bullet "lubrication" is to precise shooting and my favorite loading techniques to prevent fouling buildup in the barrel of the pistol.
+I think you will agree that precise and accurate shooting, where you place your slugs on the target as well or better than the cartridge shooters can, is extremely satisfying, but you can only achieve this kind of accuracy if you keep fouling under control.
 That is what my next article is all about.

 End of page 2